bird-house/birdhouse-deploy/birdhouse/README.rst

   steps together, do not take a break in the middle.

   * Merge with ``master`` branch, if needed, so next ``bump2version`` step will bump to the proper next version.
+Might need to review the places where CHANGES.md_ items were inserted following merge to make sure the new ones by this PR are under "unreleased".

   * Run ``bump2version`` with appropriate options, as described in "Tagging policy" section above.
 Push.